 Any student entering Kindergarten or Grade One can enroll in French Immersion in the Greater Victoria School District.
 French Immersion is offered at nine elementary schools.
 No prior knowledge of French is expected or required.
 Transportation is the responsibility of parents.

-Registration for Kindergarten French Immersion, as well as Grade One French Immersion, takes place January 6 – 10, 2020.
-Registration must occur in person at your French Immersion catchment area school.
+Registration for Kindergarten French Immersion, as well as Grade One French Immersion, takes place from January 11 – 15, 2021.
+Registration will occur online.
 Families who register during registration week will have priority for placement.

 Determining your French Immersion Catchment School

 To determine your French Immersion catchment school, first identify your elementary English catchment school through the School Locator Tool.
 Use the drop down menu below to select your elementary English catchment school, this will identify your French Immersion catchment schools.

 Each home address is associated with an elementary, middle and secondary school.
 To determine which schools are associated with a home address, visit the School Locator Tool.
 Type in the address and it will indicate which school students living at the address should attend.

 Please note that your English and French Immersion catchments may vary because not all schools offer dual-track programs.